 3. Live Chat (If Done Well) Connects Customers With the Right Person Immediately

-Another benefit for having live chat customer support is the ability to direct customers to the right person with no delay.
+Another benefit of having live chat customer support is the ability to direct customers to the right person with no delay.

-It is estimated that two-thirds of consumers find the most frustrating aspect of customer service having to wait on hold or talk to multiple representatives to solve their problem.
+It is estimated that two-thirds of consumers find the most frustrating aspect of customer service having to wait on hold or talk to multiple representatives to solve their problems.

 Instead of forwarding customers from one person to another, the way it happens on the phone, you can use a bot at the start of the chat to sort each query based on the type of help they need so that you find the right person to assist.